Medical Dictionary

 Some common side effects are:

 There are ways to prevent or control some side effects.
 Talk with your health care provider about how to manage them.
-Healthy cells usually recover after chemotherapy is over, so most side effects gradually go away.
+Healthy cells usually recover after chemotherapy is over, so most side effects go away over time.

 What can I expect when getting chemotherapy?